Policy: Section I

 The college expects all members of our community to participate in the process of creating a safe, welcoming, and respectful environment on campus.
 In particular, the college expects that Bates community members will take reasonable and prudent actions to prevent or stop an act of bias, discrimination, harassment, or sexual misconduct.
 Taking action may include direct intervention when safe to do so, enlisting the assistance of other individuals, contacting Campus Safety or law enforcement, or seeking assistance from a person in authority.
 Community members who choose to take these actions will be supported by the college and protected from retaliation.

 Retaliation, in any way, shape, or form, against any person or group who makes a good faith report, cooperates with an investigation, or participates in a grievance procedure is a violation of college policy.
-Retaliation should be reported promptly to the Director of Title IX and Civil Rights Compliance/Title IX Coordinator (hereafter, Title IX Coordinator) for investigation, which may result in disciplinary action independent of any sanction or supportive or remedial measures imposed in response to the underlying allegations of sexual misconduct and/or harassment.
+Retaliation should be reported promptly to the Associate Vice President for Title IX and Civil Rights Compliance/Title IX Coordinator (hereafter, Title IX Coordinator) for investigation, which may result in disciplinary action independent of any sanction or supportive or remedial measures imposed in response to the underlying allegations of discrimination and/or harassment.

 Discrimination, harassment, and sexual violence also violate federal and state civil rights laws and may be subject to criminal prosecution in addition to action taken by the college.
 Because behavior that violates this policy may also be a violation of law, any individual who has been subjected to harassment or sexual violence is also encouraged to report to local law enforcement and to consider criminal or civil legal options.
 An individual may also file a complaint with the U.S. Department of Education’s Office for Civil Rights, the Equal Employment Opportunity Commission, and/or the Maine Human Rights Commission.

 These policy and procedures supersede any previous policy(ies) addressing harassment, discrimination, sexual misconduct, and/or retaliation.
-The Title IX Coordinator will review this policy on an annual basis in order to attend to evolving legal requirements and improve the institutional response, including support services and resources and resolution procedures.
-Further, this policy may be amended, in writing, by the President or their designee at any time in consultation with the Title IX Coordinator.
+The Associate Vice President for Title IX & Civil Rights Compliance will review this policy on an annual basis in order to attend to evolving legal requirements and improve the institutional response, including support services and resources and resolution procedures.
+Further, this policy may be amended, in writing, by the President or their designee at any time in consultation with the Associate Vice President for Title IX & Civil Rights Compliance.
 All changes will be posted online and take effect immediately upon posting.

 These categories include: race, color, ancestry, national or ethnic origin, religion, sex, sexual orientation, gender identity, gender expression, primary or native language, marital status, parental status, age, physical or mental disability, genetic information, veteran status, citizenship status, and HIV status.
 Whenever they are used in this policy the terms bias, harassment, and discrimination connote all forms of bias, harassment, and discrimination based on any of these protected classes.
 When these umbrella terms appear, it should be assumed that all forms of racism, sexism (including sexual violence, stalking, and domestic and dating violence), homophobia, transphobia, ageism, ableism, and xenophobia are included.